Scalable LinUCB: Low-Rank Design Matrix Updates for Recommenders with Large Action Spaces: Projector-Splitting Integrator

 and from \eqref{eq:U_t_v_t_def_block} for the batch update case:

-The complete integration of this procedure within the LinUCB algorithm is summarized in \Cref{alg:linucb-psi}.
+The complete integration of PSI into LinUCB is summarized in \Cref{alg:linucb-psi}.
 We highlight that we do not need to form the matrices $L_{t}^{-1}$ given in \eqref{eq:L_t_definition} explicitly.

-\textbf{Complexity analysis.} \textit{Training stage.} We analyze the computational complexity of the proposed PSI-LinUCB algorithm and we start from its training phase (described in \Cref{alg:linucb-psi}).
-The computational complexity of \textit{PSI} step
+\textbf{Complexity analysis.} We analyze the computational complexity of the proposed PSI-LinUCB algorithm during training.
+The complexity of the PSI update

 does not depend on the number of interactions $B = B_{t,a}$ (that is, interactions with arm $a$ inside batch number $t$) and scales as $\mathcal{O}(dr^2)$.
 This factor comes from the QR decomposition applied to $\rset^{d \times r}$ matrices.
-Note that the complexity of computing SVD (line $11$ in \Cref{alg: update_hand}) is also $\mathcal{O}(d(r+B)^2 + (r+B)^3)$.
-This can be achieved by computing the QR decomposition of the factors $U_t, V_t$ of size at most $\rset^{d \times (r+B)}$.
-The second dimension up to $r+B$ is due to line 10 in \Cref{alg: update_hand}.
-Moreover, this SVD needs to be computed only once per each arm $a \in \mathcal{A}$.
-The last step contributing to asymptotic complexity is line $5$ in \Cref{alg: update_hand} with the computational complexity $\mathcal{O}(dB^2 + B^3)$ due to complexity of the QR and Cholesky decompositions.
+When the rank exceeds the threshold, an SVD is computed once per arm (line~11 in \Cref{alg: update_hand}) with complexity $\mathcal{O}(d(r+B)^2 + (r+B)^3)$, obtained via QR decompositions of factors of size at most $\rset^{d \times (r+B)}$.
+Additionally, line~5 in \Cref{alg: update_hand} incurs a cost of $\mathcal{O}(dB^2 + B^3)$ due to QR and Cholesky decompositions.
 Thus, the overall complexity of handling blocks in the \textit{Update\_arm} algorithm (\Cref{alg: update_hand}) is

 as soon as this arm has accumulated at least $r$ interactions.

 \textit{Inference stage.} To compute the bonus term in \eqref{eq:arm_choice_lin_ucb} we use the decomposition defined earlier:

 Then at time $t$, the arm is selected by formula: